 This recording provides a comprehensive walkthrough of Clinical Pharmacology powered by ClinicalKey.
 Learn how to effectively search for and utilize all the valuable drug information, tools and resources available through the platform (recorded WebEx webinar).

 Database includes investigational and “orphan” drugs in addition to prescription & OTC.
 Tools include comparisons of 3000+ charts and tables, advanced dosing tools, drip rates, don’t crush/chew, & look/sound alikes.

 This guide is published by Wolters Kluwer and is designed to help users understand and navigate the Facts & Comparisons eAnswers application.
 The application home screen provides users access to Facts & Comparisons content via global search or by using the tools in the blue bar.

 Allows selection by core curriculum topic, browsing by organ system, or searching across McGraw-Hill pharmacy and medical textbooks.
 NOTE: You must register for a free Access account to use the self-assessment tools and case studies.
-USF Main campus: click here.
+Non USF Health patrons click here.

 Pharmacy Library is a collection of textbooks, NAPLEX review, active learning exercises, case studies, and JAPhA article abstracts from the American Pharmacists Association (APhA).
 USF Main Campus: click here.

 NOTE: You will need to register for a free account with APhA in order to access the interactive features, such as NAPLEX® review, Active Learning Exercises, and case studies.
 If you are already an APhA member, use your current registration information to login.

 For technical support for PharmacyLibrary.com please contact our Help Desk by e-mail from our Contact Us page, or by telephone 24-hours a day at 202-448-8731.
 Customers leaving a message will be called back during the weekday business hours of 8:30 am to 5 pm.